 So if you’re not a fan of negative feedback, don’t bury your head in the sand, get out there and confront your demons!
 Try to seek out feedback and find out what needs improving before someone points it out to you.

-For most of us, if a conversation starts off really negatively, the realty is that we go into fight or flight mode and under the circumstances of a difficult or uncomfortable conversation, you’re likely to want to flight.
+For most of us, if a conversation starts negatively, the reality is that we go into fight or flight mode, and under the circumstances of a difficult or uncomfortable conversation, we’re likely to want to flight.

 2. Be ready with specific examples and use neutral language